CB93/Snortler/README.md

 * Always obtain proper authorization before using hping3 on any network.
 * Misusing hping3 for malicious purposes is illegal and unethical.

-**Further Learning:**

-For deeper exploration of NIDS and ethical hacking techniques, consider these resources:

-* [Link to Ethical Hacking Tutorial]
-* [Link to NIDS Detection Methods Course]
-* [Link to Website on Network Security Testing]

 **Additional Considerations:**

 * False positives may occur, requiring manual analysis.
-* This script may not detect all types of network attacks.
+* This script does not detect all types of network attacks.